 As the complexity of legislation imposed on companies within our industry increases, it is becoming a difficult task to make sense of the requirements we are expected to fulfill.
-In this section we will discuss where the WELMEC guidelines come from and how they apply to Seven Telematics.
+In this section we will discuss where the WELMEC guidelines come from and how they apply to Transcan.

 WELMEC (originally Western European Legal Metrology Cooperation) is an organisation promoting European Cooperation in Legal Metrology.
 Metrology is the scientific study of measurement, incorporating not only practical applications but also theoretical studies.
 As of 2015 WELMEC has 31 members and 6 associate members.
 WELMEC’s regulations are only applicable in the European Union and the European Free Trade Area (This is the EU in addition to Iceland, Norway and Liechtenstein).

 WELMEC is predominantly focused around the security and integrity of data, as well as the ability to provide absolute transparency in respect to any parameter alterations made, either officially or otherwise.

 Transcan has achieved full WELMEC accreditation and therefore, our company is wholly compliant with the Measuring Instruments Directive .
 Although technically only a guide, WELMEC has an increasing influence on the industry and is likely to form the basis for the modification of the aging EN12830 legislation.